-The more we travel, the more we realise that beauty is something elusive.
+The more I travel, the more I realise that beauty is something elusive.
 Sometimes it’s in the smile of pale, redhead girl.
 Sometimes it’s in the eyes of Padaung woman.

 The world is diversified and that’s why it’s perfect.
 Every single person has something interesting to offer, everyone is beautiful in their own way.

-In this post we want to show you the canons of beauty from around the world.
-We really hope that after reading this you will feel good in your body.
+In this post I want to show you the beauty standards around the world.
+I really hope that after reading this you will be more body-positive.
 No matter how you look like: you are beautiful and unique.
 There is no one like you on this Earth!